UKCAT Situational Judgement

 Before tackling these questions, it’s a good idea to familiarise yourself with the General Medical Council’s Good Medical Practice.
 This is crucial reading for aspiring medics and will inform you about all aspects of good practice, including communication skills, maintaining trust, patient safety and teamwork.
 After reading, you can then apply what you have read to Situational Judgement practice questions.

-You may also want to read our blog post on Situational Judgement Top Tips.
+You may also want to read our blog posts, UKCAT Situational Judgement Tips: Top 3 Strategies and Situational Judgement Top Tips.